SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Fill the thing with the specified element somelincol.fill(element[, start[, range]])|JS|Ruby
 In Ruby, fill also may take a block to calculate the element to fill it.

+JS
+Array() and Array.of() will create an array of a list of arguments.
+The difference between Array.of() and Array() is in the handling of integer arguments: Array.of(7) creates an array with a single element, 7, whereas Array(7) creates an empty array with a length property of 7 (Note: this implies an array of 7 empty slots, not slots with actual undefined values).

 The push() and pop() methods were borrowed from the Stack ADT to describe inserting/taking from the end of the linear collection in some languages, e.g. JS.
 Most commonly, pop/shift returns the element removed, while push/unshift returns the new length.